 The next advancement that the networks provided was a limited mobile phone internet service that was run on a technology called WAP, which was a similar type of technology to dial-up internet access in the home but with pages created just for mobile phones.
 GPRS followed and increased the speed of this slow service by splitting data into small packets to boost performance.

 WAP and GPRS services were accessible to everyone with a compatible phone but future developments seemed to see history repeat itself in many ways.
 The launch of 3G full internet access was a completely new advancement that took networks back to no-coverage for this service as different mobile phone towers and technology were needed.
-To roll out the service to the largest population centres the new coverage was focused on main cities followed by towns and villages, whilst the Three network was created to take full advantage 3G.
+To roll out the service to the largest population centres the new coverage was focused on main cities followed by towns and villages, whilst the Three network was created to take full advantage of 3G.

-With over a million different deals in the marketplace our service has never been more valuable.
+With over a million different deals in the marketplace, our service has never been more valuable.
 You can compare those deals here in one convenient place and purchase your next phone on the network of your choice.

 It's important to ensure you have signal if you are looking for superfast mobile internet on a 4G plan, without this then your network will go down to 3G or whatever is available in that area.
 All major networks now have 4G and coverage is growing, check out our dedicated 4G mobile information page for more.